IT-for-Change/ela/README.md

 - Any standard Linux OS distribution.
 While other OSes/versions should work, ELA is developed and tested on Linux, specifically Ubuntu 22.04+
 - The desktop should have the following software installed
   - Docker CE
-  - [KDE Connect app](https://kdeconnect.kde.org/) to transfer files between ELA Web and ELA Collect.
+  - [KDE Connect app](https://kdeconnect.kde.org/) or [Localsend](https://localsend.org/) to transfer files between ELA Web and ELA Collect.
 An alternative to this software is raw Bluetooth connectivity, but working with Bluetooth connections directly is harder.
 - A USB storage device with about 20 GB space for the ELA software, AI models and tutorial materials, and a working USB port on the desktop computer.
-- An android mobile phone with Android OS version 10 or above (ensure the phone microphone is in working condition)
+- An android mobile phone with Android OS version 10 or above (ensure the phone microphone is in working condition), and [KDE Connect app](https://kdeconnect.kde.org/) or [Localsend](https://localsend.org/) mobile app installed.

 ### What is the AI in ELA?
 ELA uses the following AI and Machine Learning components